lamberta/devkit-doc/native/ios-remote-debug.md

 ## Setup

 Run `basil serve` and launch a Chrome web browser.
-Navigate to the Game Closure SDK webapp at `http://localhost:9200` in the web browser.
+Navigate to the Game Closure DevKit webapp at `http://localhost:9200` in the web browser.
 Select "Remote Debug" from the left-hand navigation pane.
 After a moment you will see a web inspector app in the right-hand pane.

 Remote JavaScript debugging is only available when using the [Test App](./ios-test-app.html).
 To install the test app, launch its Xcode project ([see test app documentation](./ios-test-app.html)), attach a mobile device, and run the Xcode project on the device.